Gluten-free Brownies – Super fudgy and dairy-free!

 Subbing in a liquid sweetener won’t work.
 There’s no liquid to reduce to make up for the added liquid, so it’d make the brownies cakey or possibly a liquidy mess.
 Other granulated sweeteners like maple sugar would probably work.

-One commenter has said that they reduced the sugar to basically nothing and they’re still gooey.
+One commenter has stated that they reduced the sugar to essentially nothing, and the result is still gooey.
 But that’s not possible.
 Or we must have differing opinions of what gooey means.

-The less sugar you add, the cakeier and less gooey they are.
+The less sugar you add, the more cakey and less gooey they are.
 They might also not hold together as well because sugar is a binder.

 I’ve tried egg replacements so many times and failed.
 Please just find an already vegan brownie recipe. :)